 3) People connect to that which sounds real, even if it sometimes appears dark, troubled or chaotic.
 Tourist information is only postcard-perfect.

 4) People are more interested in other people than museums, buildings or empty landscapes.
-Literature best reflects local people’s values and cultural customs.
+Literature best reflects local values and cultural customs.

 So let me quench your desire for Croatian literature before you set off on your journey.
-Most of you will have heard of the Nobel Prize winner Ivo Andrić and his classic The Bridge Over The Drina or the popular travelogue Black Lamb And Grey Falcon by Rebecca West.
+Most of you will have heard of the Nobel Prize winner Ivo Andrić and his classic The Bridge Over The Drina.
+Or the popular travelogue Black Lamb And Grey Falcon by Rebecca West.

 My Croatia essential reading list is a bit different.
 It includes both fiction and non-fiction available in the English translation.
 I chose the titles published in the last 25 years (with a couple of exceptions) that paint a rich and engaging picture of Zagreb and Croatia.